 The idea of a Pope who “converts” to God is really quite remarkable.

 In this extraordinary passage, Dante indicts those who seek holy office as mere careerists like the rest of us.
-And what would have happened to Adrian V had he never reached the top? would he never have understood?
+And what would have happened to Adrian V had he never reached the top?
+Would he never have understood his error?
 In this canto it becomes clear that for Dante, “avarice” ultimately goes beyond excess desire for gold to become excess desire of position and power.
 We have to take seriously the way that Adrian’s account transposes “avarice” from the literal to the metaphoric domains.